Deal or No Deal (Australian game show): Mega–Guess

 The Mega–Guess is a feature introduced during the $12 Million Month in 2004 that increases the value of the bonus money given to the next podium player if they correctly guess the contents of their case.
 Since 2006, the Mega-Guess has $2,000 (Blue), $5,000 (Maroon), and $10,000 (Green) variants, the $5,000 is the most common (sometimes used multiple times in a game), followed by $10,000 (usually appears early in a game) and $2,000 (often appears for podium players celebrating birthdays or from outside Victoria where the show was filmed).
 It often happens when the podium player is a friend or relative of the main player.
 The Mega-Guess has developed as a small gag where either O'Keefe, the main player or the podium player would beg the unseen banker character to give the player a Mega-Guess.

 The Mega-Guess originally had a fixed prize of $10,000, however when it returned in 2005 it was reduced to $5,000.
 A $25,000 Mega-Guess was offered to the player holding the 25,000th case to be opened in the show's history, however it wasn't won.

+In the 2024 edition of Deal or No Deal, the Mega Guess has a fixed prize of $500.

 Double Deal Friday

-Double Deal Friday was a feature introduced in 2005, where viewers could register via premium-rate telephone number to go into a draw to win the same prize as the main studio player on that Friday's episode.
-A similar format, called Dancing with the Deals, featured contestants from Dancing with the Stars, but in that version the studio player did not win the prize, only the home viewer won.
+Double Deal Friday was a feature introduced in 2005, where viewers could register via a premium-rate telephone number to go into a draw to win the same prize as the main studio player on that Friday's episode.
+A similar format, called Dancing with the Deals, featured contestants from Dancing with the Stars; but in that version, the studio player did not win the prize, only the home viewer won.
 Double Deal Friday ended in 2008.